-The First Lecture on Faith is essentially asserting the primacy of faith as an operative principle of power, that exists with God and with all of us.
-Okay, you've left home, and you've come here.
-While you're here, your home exists only as a matter of faith to you.
+The First Lecture on Faith is essentially asserting the primacy of faith as an operative principle of power that exists with God, and with all of us.
+Okay, you've left home and you've come here.
+While you're here your home exists only as a matter of faith to you.
 You believe it exists.
-You intend to drive back there; and your family that's there, and your dog that's there, and that infernal parrot that now can mimic the low battery signal on the fire alarm-she's there too.
-And so, it's a matter of faith, that despite the fact that I am here and out of her presence, my bird is waiting for me when I get home.
-You act as if these things that you no longer see...
-See, in the development of a child, what you find in really young children is that they don't have the capacity to entertain the fact that it still exists.
+You intend to drive back there to it and to your family, and your dog, and to that infernal parrot that now can mimic the low battery signal on the fire alarm, she's there too.
+And so it's a matter of faith, that despite the fact that I am here and out of her presence, my bird is waiting for me when I get home.
+You act as if these things exist, that you no longer see.
+In the development of a child, what you find in really young children is that they don't have the capacity to entertain the fact that it still exists.
 When it's gone, it's gone forever.
-And the child...
-It takes a while before the child has confidence that what gets removed from their sight continues to exist outside of the presence of their actual observation.
+And it takes a while before the child has confidence that what is removed from their sight continues to exist outside of the presence of their actual observation.
 It's one of those childhood development things.

-Well, God's beyond that.
-Everything that exists-faith, and faith only- And I'm using a compilation that was published-I don't know, it's from the Brigham Young University archive.
+What got us beyond that?
+Everything that exists exists in faith and faith only.
+I'm using a compilation of The Lectures on Faith published from the Brigham Young University archive.
 I just printed it out.
-In mine it's verse 11, excuse me, it's verse 10 of Lecture 1:

-It is faith, and faith only, which is the moving cause of all action in them [that is in all men, but is also the principle by which everything is moved into action.
-Verse 12:] Faith is the moving cause of all action in temporal concerns, so it is in spiritual; for the Saviour has said, that truly, that He that believeth and is baptized shall be saved.
-Through faith- [In Verse 14:] Through faith we understand that the worlds were framed by the word of God, so that things which are seen were not made of things which do appear. ...all things in heaven [in Verse 15:] [or] earth, or under...earth, exist by reason of faith as it existed in Him [Him being God.
-17:] Who cannot see, that if God framed the worlds by faith, that it is by faith that he exercises power over them, and that faith is the principle of power?
+Let's read verse 10 of Lecture 1. "...it is faith, and faith only, which is the moving cause of all action in them;" Verse 12: "And as faith is the moving cause of all action in temporal concerns, so it is in spiritual; for the Saviour has said, and that truly, that "He that believeth and is baptized shall be saved."
+Verse 14: "Through faith we understand that the worlds were framed by the word of God, so that things which are seen were not made of things which do appear."
+Verse 15: "...all things in heaven, on earth, or under the earth, exist by reason of faith as it existed in HIM."
+[Him being God.]
+Verse 17: "Who cannot see, that if God framed the worlds by faith, that it is by faith that he exercises power over them, and that faith is the principle of power?
 And if the principle of power, it must be so in man as well as in the Deity?
-This is the testimony of all the sacred writers and the lesson which they have been endeavouring to teach to man.
+This is the testimony of all the sacred writers, and the lesson which they have been endeavouring to teach to man."

-You are acting...
-Everything that you are doing-the education that you got, the employment that you have, the plans that you undertake, the things that you design to do-are all a product of your faith.
+Everything that you are doing, the education that you got, the employment that you have, the plans that you undertake, the things that you design to do, are all a product of your faith.
 You are a being filled with, animated by, and continually upholding everything in your life by your faith!
 And yet you don't have the faith to see it.
 You are a creature of faith.
 All of you are.
 And you always have been, and you always will be.
-Do not be doubtful, but be believing.
+Do not be doubtful but be believing.
 You are here by reason of God's faith.
-And you have faith to do the things that you do, continually.
+And you have faith to do the things that you do continually.
 Every movement you undertake, every plan you make, is based upon the faith that you have.